react-page/react-page/README.md

 ## Introduction

-The Ory Editor is part of the Ory Content Toolchain, a set of tools helping you to build, distribute and manage awesome content.
+The ORY Editor is part of the Ory Content Toolchain, a set of tools helping you to build, distribute and manage awesome content.

-The Ory Editor is not another contenteditable hack.
-With state of the art browser technology and well designed tooling, you can finally say goodbye to hacks, html purifiers, steep learning curves, poor markup and complex plugin APIs.
+The ORY Editor is different, because it allows you to build responsive layouts.
+All content is represented by a JSON object and since no HTML is used, you won't have to worry about HTML input sanitation or XSS attacks.
+You can extend functionality and design by writing React components against a small and clear API.
+Your content is no longer a snapshot, it is a replayable state machine with deltas.
+We built the ORY Editor with state of the art technology and development principles - it's test driven, user experience centered, and cloud native.

-The Ory Editor is a layout editing SDK for JavaScript.
+The ORY Editor is a layout builder SDK for JavaScript.
 What using the Ory Editor looks like is best explained by the following GIFs and in the [**examples section**](https://editor.ory.am/examples).

-The editor is different, because it allows you to build responsive layouts.
-All content is represented by a JSON object and because no HTML is used, you won't have to worry about HTML input sanitation or XSS attacks.
-You can extend functionality by writing React components with a small and clear API.

 ## Quickstart